Package leaflet: Information for the user

 - protecting the lining of your womb from abnormal growth or cancer

-2. What you need to know before you have Mirena fitted
+2. What you need to know before you use Mirena

 Your doctor will ask you some questions about your own personal health / family history and may carry out some tests before you have Mirena fitted to make sure that it is suitable for you.